prometheusWaluigi/gaslit-af_variant_analysis/README.md

 *   Code follows functional programming principles where practical and aims for modularity.
 *   Contributions are welcome!
 Please follow standard fork-and-pull-request workflows, especially for developing modules aligned with the GASLIT-AF Recon Protocol.

+## VCF File Requirements

+### Standard Analysis Mode

+For the standard analysis mode using `analyze_modular.py`, the pipeline accepts:

+* Standard VCF files (version 4.0+)
+* Gzipped VCF files (.vcf.gz)
+* Both annotated and unannotated VCF files
+* Whole genome, exome, or targeted panel VCF files

+The pipeline will extract variants that match genes in the GASLIT-AF gene lists and perform annotation as needed.

+### Direct Analysis Mode

+For the direct analysis mode using `direct_system_analysis.py`, `run_direct_analysis.py`, or `run_full_analysis.py`, the pipeline requires:

+* Pre-annotated VCF files with gene information in the ANN field
+* Annotation should follow the standard format: `ANN=Gene|GeneID|...`
+* Compatible with annotation tools like SnpEff, VEP, or ANNOVAR

+The direct analysis mode is significantly faster as it extracts gene information directly from the annotation field without requiring additional lookups or API calls.

+### Supported Variant Types

+The pipeline currently focuses on:

+* SNPs (Single Nucleotide Polymorphisms)
+* Small indels (insertions/deletions)
+* CNVs (Copy Number Variations) - basic support
+* SVs (Structural Variants) - basic support

+Future versions will expand support for more comprehensive analysis of structural variants, particularly in the RCCX region.

 ## Roadmap / Future Directions

 1.  **Phase I Integration:** Develop modules for RCCX structural variant analysis (CNV detection specific to 6p21.3).